katholt/srst2/README.md

 - SAMtools v0.1.18   https://sourceforge.net/projects/samtools/files/samtools/0.1.18/ (NOTE 0.1.19 DOES NOT WORK)

+Updates (available in repository, will be in release v0.1.5)

+1. Optionally switch on reporting of pileups and consensus sequences (fasta) for novel alleles (--report_new_consensus) or for all alleles (--report_all_consensus).
+See [Printing consensus sequences](https://github.com/katholt/srst2#printing-consensus-sequences)

 Updates in v0.1.4

 1. No longer store sam and unsorted bam (can be retained via the --keep_interim_alignment flag)